Uber Accident Attorney | Lyft Accident Lawyer • Carlson Law Firm

 What To Do If You’re In An Uber Accident

-There are a number of steps you can take after being involved in an uber car crash to ensure your safety, both medically and financially.
+There are a number of steps you can take after being involved in an Uber accident or Lyft accident to ensure your safety, both medically and financially.

 - Call 911, and then take pictures of the crash scene